DiederikvandenB/apollo-link-sentry/README.md

     }}
   </Mutation>
   ```
-- **GraphQL operations are also logged as fetch breadcrumbs**
-  - Sentry by default attaches all fetch events as breadcrumbs.
-This means that there are two ways to ensure GraphQL operations appear but once:
-    1. Disable the default integration for fetch requests.
-Note that this is only recommended if you **only** use GraphQL requests in your application.
-The default integration can be disabled like this:
-    ```js
-    Sentry.init({
-      dsn: '',
-      defaultIntegrations: [
-        new Sentry.Integrations.Breadcrumbs({ fetch: false }),
-      ],
-    });
-    ```
-    2. Otherwise, it will be possible to use the `beforeBreadcrumb` option of Sentry to filter out the duplicates.
-This feature is not yet implemented in this package, but it is on the roadmap (see below).

 ## Caveats
 - This package has not been tested for subscriptions
 - We also need to test for different links, i.e. `apollo-link-rest`

 ## Roadmap / notes
-- Provide wrapper for Sentry's beforeBreadcrumb to filter out fetch requests
-  - Caveat: people using `unfetch`?
 - Write best practice scenario:
   - setting `includeError` true
   - catch errors manually